1911 Kebin earthquake: Chon-Aksu Aksu rupture zone

 This zone has two parts: the 40 km long Chon-Aksu segment and the 34 km long Aksu segment.
 Along the Chon-Aksu valley the movement was dominantly reverse in type along a 60° north-dipping reverse fault, with up to 10.5 m vertical displacement and at most 1 m horizontal displacement, from the lack of observed offset of river thalwegs.
 The outcrop pattern of the Aksu segment rupture indicates a low-angle thrust, possibly steepening with depth, with a maximum vertical offset or 3-5 m, decreasing steadily to the east.
 In total about 200 km of fault surfaces ruptured, although there was no visible faulting joining the two main rupture zones.

 Landslides

 Many landslides and rock avalanches were triggered by the earthquake and are associated with the mapped zones of surface rupture.
 The two largest landslides were the Kaindy rock avalanche and the Ananevo rockslide.
-The Kaindy landslide, with a volume of 15 x 10^{6} m^{3}, was formed of a mass of limestone that buried a group of yurts and killed 38 people.
-The Ananevo rockslide also had a volume of about 15 x 10^{6} m^{3}, and was formed of weathered granitic material, with a 250 m high backscarp that is still visible.
+The Kaindy landslide, with a volume of 15 billion m^{3}, was formed of a mass of limestone that buried a group of yurts and killed 38 people.
+The Ananevo rockslide also had a volume of about 15 billion m^{3}, and was formed of weathered granitic material, with a 250 m high backscarp that is still visible.